For all Paddlesports enquiries, please contact Karen at: rcpaddlesports@dartmouthyachtclub.co.uk

 Firstly it's easy: To join go to the home page of this site and scroll down until you see a photo with 'join here' on it.
 Click the photo, fill in the form.
 No proposers or seconders are required.
 Alternatively select this link: https://webcollect.org.uk/dartmouthyc

 Once joined: We have email and on line booking systems for taking kayaks out on your own and a code number for gaining access.
-Ask which kayaks you are ok to use, you may need to learn a few things first if you are a beginner for some of the boat types.
+Ask which kayaks you are able to use - you may need an induction first, if you are a beginner for some of the boat types.

 A canoe runner

 Our fleet: Take a look at the page showing you our fleet.
-It is a very wide range of craft, not just kayaks.
+It is a wide range of craft, including Stand Up Paddleboards, Sit On Top kayaks and Sea Kayaks but also two powered craft.
 The page 'our fleet' can be found here:

 http://www.dyc.org.uk/index.php/on-the-water/our-fleet